 According to the 6th century historian Liberatus, the papal legate Pelagius journeyed to Egypt and Palestine in the early 540s.
 While in Jerusalem he met anti-Origenist monks who described to him the heresies of the Origenist monks and the conflicts they were generating, presented him an indictment (libellus) against the teachings of Origen, and prevailed upon him to present their indictment to the emperor.
 Upon his return to Constantinople, he did precisely that.
 In 543 Justinian sent an edict (unfortunately not translated into English) to St Menas, Patriarch of Constantinople, commanding him to convene the home synod (synodus endemousa) and condemn the troublesome Alexandrian.
-He appended extracts from Origen’s On First Principles and nine pre-prepared anathemas.
-Liberatus states that the synod confirmed the anathemas.
+He appended extracts from Origen’s On First Principles (several of which may be spurious) and nine anathemas.
 Justinian also sent the edict and anathemas to Pope Vigilius and the patriarchs of Alexandria, Antioch, and Jerusalem—each acknowledging their compliance.
 No more is heard about the nine anathemas until the 13th century.
 Nikephoros Kallistos Xanthopoulos quotes them in his Ecclesiastical History, copied, he says, from a commentary (author and date unknown), and identifies them as official canons of the Fifth Ecumenical Council!4 Historians now believe this identification to be mistaken, but the fact that one or more of the commentaries Nikephoros had consulted make this error testifies to the confusion in the manuscript tradition.
 The reprobations read as follows: